zerohd4869/zerohd4869.github.io/_pages/about.md

 # 📖 Selected Publications
-A growing list of conference and Journal publications papers at ACL/AAAI/EMNLP/TNNLS/TMM/etc. You can also browse my [Google Scholar profile](https://scholar.google.com/citations?user=cSUULYAAAAAJ).
+A growing list of conference and Journal publications at ACL/AAAI/EMNLP/TNNLS/etc. You can also browse my [Google Scholar profile](https://scholar.google.com/citations?user=cSUULYAAAAAJ).

 First-author Publications: